 Polyethylene Trash Bags- The most common form of trash bags available today.
-Polyethylene trash bags are petroleum based products that are preferred because of their strength and tear resistance.
-The most common form of polyethylene trash bags are made from low density polyethylene.
-Some trash bags are made from high density polyethylene for other applications.
+Polyethylene trash bags are petroleum-based products that are preferred because of their strength and tear resistance.
+The most common form of polyethylene trash bags are made from low-density polyethylene.
+Some trash bags are made from high-density polyethylene for other applications.
 Both types of trash bags come in a wide variety of sizes and strengths.
-Below is a chart showing the characteristics of each type of trash bag.
+Below is a chart showing the characteristics of each kind of trash bag.

 |Trash Bag Material||Puncture Resistance||Tear Resistance||Load Capacity|

 - Polyethylene resin pellets are poured into large hoppers.

 - An extruder melts and presses the polyethylene.

 - A die forms the polyethylene into a ring.

 - The ring is then blown into a bubble.